Fix Overwatch High Ping and Packet Loss: 3 Proven Steps

 3. 03

-Type netsh winsock reset and press Enter.
+Type netsh winsock reset and press Enter to clear your network socket settings.

 4. 04